-The North End Halifax (NEH) Precinct contains an eclectic combination of architecture styles with a dominant low-density and small-scale built form.
+The North End Halifax (NEH) Precinct contains an eclectic combination of architecture styles with a dominant low-rise(RC-May23/24;E-June13/24) and small-scale built form.
 It includes two Special Areas; the North End Halifax 1 (NEH-1) and the North End Halifax 2 (NEH-2).